An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Hamiltonian Cycle problem

 Thus, by recurrence, for every $0\leq\ell\leq n$, we have $\cA_D^\ell \lesssim_H \Pi(D)+\ell(i,j)$.
 We conclude that $\cA_D^0\cup \dots\cup \cA_D^n\lesssim_H \Pi(H)$. \end{proof}

 We are now ready to prove the main theorem of this paper.

-\begin{theorem} There exists an algorithm that, given an $n$-vertex graph $G$ and a $k$-expression $\phi$ of $G$, solves \textsc{Hamiltonian Cycle} in time $ O(n^{2k+5}\cdot 2^{2k (\log_2(k)+ 1)} \cdot k^3 \cdot \log_2(n k))$. \end{theorem} \begin{proof} We assume that $G$ is connected and it has at least $3$ vertices, otherwise we can automatically say that it is a \textsc{No}-instance.
-Since every $k$-expression can be transformed into an irredundant $k$-expression in linear time, we may assume that $\phi$ is an irredundant $k$-expression.
+\begin{theorem} There exists an algorithm that, given an $n$-vertex graph $G$ and a $k$-expression $\phi$ of $G$, solves \textsc{Hamiltonian Cycle} in time $ O(n^{2k+5}\cdot 2^{2k (\log_2(k)+ 1)} \cdot k^3 \cdot \log_2(n k))$. \end{theorem} \begin{proof} Since every $k$-expression can be transformed into an irredundant $k$-expression in linear time, we may assume that $\phi$ is an irredundant $k$-expression.

-We do a bottom-up traversal of the $k$-expression and at each $k$-labeled graph $H$ arising in $\phi$, we compute a set $\cA_H\subseteq \Pi(H)$ such that $|\cA_H|\leq n^{k} 2^{k (\log(k)+ 1)}$ and $\cA_H\lesssim_H\Pi(H)$, by doing the following : \begin{itemize} \item If $H=i(v)$, then we have $\Pi(H)=\{\emptyset\}$ because $E(H)=\emptyset$.
+We do a bottom-up traversal of the $k$-expression and at each $k$-labeled graph $H$ arising in $\phi$, we compute a set $\cA_H\subseteq \Pi(H)$ such that $|\cA_H|\leq n^{k} 2^{k (\log(k)+ 1)}$ and $\cA_H\lesssim_H\Pi(H)$, by doing the following: \begin{itemize} \item If $H=i(v)$, then we have $\Pi(H)=\{\emptyset\}$ because $E(H)=\emptyset$.
 In this case, we set $\cA_H:=\{ \emptyset \}$.
 Obviously, we have $\cA_H\lesssim_H \Pi(H)$. \item If $H=\rho_{i,j}(D)$, then we set $\cA_H:=\cA_D$. \item If $H=D\oplus F$, then we set $\cA_H:=\reduce_H(\cA_D\otimes \cA_F)$. \item If $H=\eta_{i,j}(D)$, then we set $\cA_H:=\reduce_H(\cA_D^0\cup \dots\cup \cA_D^n)$. \end{itemize} For the last three cases, we deduce, by induction, from Lemma \ref{lem:reduce} and Lemmas \ref{lem:relabeling}--\ref{lem:addeges} that $\cA_H\lesssim_H \Pi(H)$.
 Moreover by the use of the function $\reduce_H$, by Lemma \ref{lem:nbequivalence}, we have $|\cA_H|\leq n^{k}\cdot 2^{k (\log(k)+ 1)}$.

 We now explain how our algorithm decides whether $G$ admits a Hamiltonian cycle.
-We claim that $G$ has a Hamiltonian cycle if and only if there exist two $k$-labeled graphs $H$ and $D$ arising in $\phi$ with $V(H)=V(G)$ and $H=\eta_{i,j}(D)$, and there exists $\cP\in \cA_D$ such that for every $\ell \in [k]\setminus\{i,j\}$, we have $\deg_{\aux_D(\cP)}(v_\ell)=0$ and $\deg_{\aux_H(\cP)}(v_i)=\deg_{\aux_H(\cP)}(v_j)>0$.
+We claim that $G$ has a Hamiltonian cycle if and only if there exist two $k$-labeled graphs $H$ and $D$ arising in $\phi$ with $V(H)=V(G)$ and $H=\eta_{i,j}(D)$, and there exists $\cP\in \cA_D$ such that, for every $\ell \in [k]\setminus\{i,j\}$, we have $\deg_{\aux_D(\cP)}(v_\ell)=0$ and $\deg_{\aux_H(\cP)}(v_i)=\deg_{\aux_H(\cP)}(v_j)>0$.